marlene-rinker/data-structures-and-algorithms/README.md

 ## API
 `append()` takes in a value and adds a new node with that value to the end of the list. `includesBefore()` takes in a value and a new value.
 It adds a new node with the new value to the list before the node with value. `includesAfter()` takes in a value and a new value.
 It adds a new node with the new value to the list after the node with value.

+# Find k-th Value From End of Linked List
+Extend my LinkedList class to find the value of the node that is a certain number (k) from the end of the linked list.

+## Challenge
+- Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

+## Approach & Efficiency
+Added two methods to the LinkedList class: getListLength() and kthFromEnd().
+Created tests to verify the functionality.

+## API
+`getListLength()` finds the length of the linked list. `kthFromEnd()` takes in a number (k) and returns the value at the kth from the end position of the linked list.